Partial stellar tidal disruption events and their rates: Introduction

 If the pericentre distance of the passing star is small but greater than the tidal disruption radius, \textit{partial tidal disruption events} (PTDEs) can occur, in which a stellar remnant survives the disruption after losing a fraction of its mass.
 Like TTDEs, also in case of PTDEs some fraction of the debris would return to the MBH.
 But the mass fallback rate is lower at peak and declines more rapidly than that for TTDEs of the same star \citep[e.g.,][]{Guillochon+2013,Goicovic+2019,Ryu+2020c}.
 PTDEs affect the thermodynamic and hydrodynamic state and the orbital energy of the stellar remnant; upon disruption, the remnant is spun-up and gets hotter than an ordinary star of the same mass \citep{Ryu+2020c}.
 Furthermore, the orbital energy can significantly vary \citep[e.g.,][]{Manukian+2013,Ryu+2020c} due to asymmetric mass loss and tidal excitation, possibly resulting in a momentum kick.
 If partially disrupted stars remain gravitationally bound to the MBH, they can in principle undergo repeated PTDEs \citep[][]{Ryu+2020c}.

-To date, roughly 100 TDE candidates have been detected \citep{Gezari2021}, and their number is bound to dramatically increase thanks to upcoming detections by ongoing \citep[e.g., eROSITA][]{Sazonov+2021} and future facilities (as the \textit{Vera Rubin Observatory}, \citealt{BricmanGomboc2020}, and ULTRASAT, \citealt{Sagiv2014}) allowing us to test their predicted event rates.
+To date, roughly 100 TDE candidates have been detected \citep{Gezari2021}, and their observations are already proving to be valuable tools to infer the properties of the central MBH and the destroyed star \citep[e.g.][]{Mockler2019,Ryu+2020e,Mockler2021}.
+The number of observed TDEs is bound to dramatically increase thanks to upcoming detections by ongoing \citep[e.g., eROSITA][]{Sazonov+2021} and future facilities (as the \textit{Vera Rubin Observatory}, \citealt{BricmanGomboc2020}, and ULTRASAT, \citealt{Sagiv2014}) allowing us to test their predicted event rates.

 Most of the theoretical estimates of the TDE rates rely on the so-called loss cone theory.
 With this approach, the evolution of stellar orbits, mainly driven by two-body encounters, is described as a diffusion process in phase space.
 In this formalism, one can estimate the rate at which stars enter a small region of parameter space whithin which they can undergo a TDE (the ``loss-cone'') by solving a static or time-dependent Fokker-Planck equation.
-In general, assuming isotropic and spherically symmetric stellar systems, theoretical models predict that the event rates are higher in smaller galaxies, and the overall per-galaxy event rate is $\sim 10^{-4}-10^{-5}~{\rm yr}^{-1}$ \citep[e.g.][]{SyerUlmer1999,Magorrian1999,Wang2004,Stone2016,Bortolas2022}.
+In general, assuming isotropic and spherically symmetric stellar systems, theoretical models predict that the event rates are higher in smaller galaxies, and the overall per-galaxy event rate is $\sim 10^{-4}-10^{-5}~{\rm yr}^{-1}$ (e.g. \citealt{SyerUlmer1999,Magorrian1999,Wang2004,Stone2016,Bortolas2022}; see also the recent work by \citealt{Teboul2022}).
 Few of the observed TDE candidates present features that may be more consistent with a PTDE nature.
 Some of them were detected with relatively faint light curves which decayed rapidly (e.g., AT2019qiz, \citealt{Nicholl+2020}, and iPTD16fnl, \citealt{Blagorodnova+2017}), as expected from the mass fallback rate for PTDEs that peaks at a lower values and decays faster than that for TTDEs \citep{Ryu+2020c}.
-Some nuclear transients revealed periodic bursts (e.g., ASASSN-14ko, \citealt{Payne+2021}, and quasi periodic eruptions, \citealt{Miniutti+2019,Giustini+2020,Arcodia+2021}), which may be caused by repeated partial disruption events.
+Some nuclear transients revealed periodic bursts (e.g., ASASSN--14ko, \citealt{Payne+2021,Liu2023}, eRASSt J045650.3--203750, \citealt{Liu2023b}, AT 2018fyk, \citealt{Wevers2023}, RX J133157.6--324319.7, \citealt{Malyali2023}, and quasi periodic eruptions, \citealt{Miniutti+2019,Giustini+2020,Arcodia+2021,Franchini2023}), which may be caused by repeated partial disruption events.
 In particular, the population of repeating events has grown recently.
 Although the nature of most of the known repeating events remains elusive, the possible association of them with repeated PTDEs adds to the importance of an accurate rate estimate for PTDEs.